loomio/loomio_help/content/testimonials/index.md

 “We can’t possibly make decisions with only a small group.
 We need diverse input from many people around the world, that Loomio enables.”<br>
 *– Anne-Marie Brooke, Human Rights Measurement Initiative, Global. <br> &ensp; [Read Anne's story](https://blog.loomio.org/2019/07/02/making-the-invisible-visible-measuring-human-rights/)*

-“Loomio bundles all of the functionalities we need for communication, engagement and decision-making into a single place.”<br>
+“Loomio bundles all of the functionalities we need for communication, engagement and decision making into a single place.”<br>
 *– Matt Cropp, Full Barrel Co-op and Vermont Solidarity Investing Club. <br> &ensp; [Read Matt's story](https://blog.loomio.org/2019/07/11/brewery-cooperative-using-loomio-to-bring-everyone-to-the-table/) or the [Investing Club's](https://blog.loomio.org/2019/06/14/investing-in-community/)*